AleNegrini/fd2s/infra/README.md

 ```

 ## Apply

+Note: before applying this code, makes sure the Lambda deployment packaged has been created, as explained [here](../code/README.md)

 Once the backend has been inizialiazed, you are free to deploy the tf infrastructure:
 ```
 terraform apply